yannickdils/Workshop-GettingStartedWithIaC/module 5/readme.md

+# Module 5: BICEP Deep Dive

-# Exercise: Create and deploy Azure Bicep templates by using Visual Studio Code
+## Exercise: Create and deploy Azure Bicep templates by using Visual Studio Code

 For your website, you decide to first create a proof of concept by creating a basic Bicep template.
 In this exercise, you'll create a storage account.
 Later, you'll modify the template to make it more reusable.